Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/what-is-amplitude.md

 ### Events

-An event is an action a user has taken.
+Events are actions that users take in your product, such as clicking a button, making a purchase, or signing up for an account.
+You need to define which events you want to track in Amplitude, and what data you want to capture for each event.
 For example, you could send an “Play Song” event every time a user presses the Play button in a music player application.

 You can learn more about how to [track events and understand your users' actions](https://help.amplitude.com/hc/en-us/articles/206404698).